-April The Giraffe: ‘Timeline Is Wrong’ Says Park Owner In Video Update
+April The Giraffe: ‘Timeline Is Wrong,’ Says Park Owner In Video Update

 There are new updates with April, the pregnant giraffe who lives at the Animal Adventure Park in Harpursville, New York.
 According to updates posted last night and this morning, April is in good health and the baby is showing plenty of activity.

 While there is definitely a baby on the way, the Animal Adventure Park owner stated in a video update that the timeline for April’s pregnancy and due date is wrong.
 He also encouraged those watching the live giraffe cam to be patient and let nature take its course.
 You can watch the live giraffe cam streaming 24/7 in the video player below.

 In the following video, Animal Adventure Park owner Jordan Patch discussed April the giraffe’s due date and timeline and the fact that millions who are watching the live giraffe cam continue to ask numerous questions regarding why April hasn’t given birth.
 The live giraffe cam has gone viral and millions have tuned in to watch April give birth.
 Many believed the birth would be imminent and a new calf would be born by now.
 Some have expressed strong emotions because April hasn’t gone into labor yet.

 You can watch Jordan Patch speak about the timeline and April’s pregnancy in the video below.
 Fast forward the video to approximately 3:23.
 Patch stated the following in the video.

 “Birth intervention, a lot of people are concerned, like ‘Oh, April’s taking too long, she’s a month past due, what are you going to do to intervene?'”